gmihaila/gmihaila.github.io/docs/markdown/resume/resume.md

 **University of North Texas (UNT) | Department of Computer Science**

+* Built and debugged C/C++ coding assignments and exams.
-* Computer Programming lab assistant, peer mentor and grader.
+* Assisted Computer Science students as a peer mentor and grader.
-* Debugging code and assisting students in C/C++ programming projects.
-* Grading coding assignments and exams.

 *Sep 2017 – May 2018*